fredericocotrim/pgsql-python-nodejs/README.md

 PostgreSQL - Python - Node.js

+Is it the best way?
+I don't think so, but it works!

 Verisons:
 - PostgreSQL 13.4, compiled by Visual C++ build 1914, 64-bit
 - Python 3.7.4 (EDB Language Pack v1.0-5)